HuiYuLong/Social-Gaming/README.md

 ## Running the Example Chat Client and Chat Server

 First run the chat server on an unused port of the server machine.
-The server also takes an HTML file that it will server to standard http requests for `index.html`.
+The server also takes an HTML file that it will serve to standard http requests and an invite code that will be used by the clients to connect to the server.

-    bin/chatserver 4000 ../web-socket-networking/webchat.html
+    bin/chatserver 4000 ../webchat.html password

 In separate terminals, run multiple instances of the chat client using:

-    bin/chatclient localhost 4000
+    bin/chatclient localhost 4000 password

+Where the last argument is the same invite code as above.
 This will connect to the given port (4000 in this case) of the local machine.
 Connecting to a remote machine can be done by explicitly using the remote machine's IP address instead of `localhost`.
 Inside the chat client, you can enter commands or chat with other clients by typing text and hitting the